M&M's: Joint marketing campaigns

 In 1990, Mars Snackfood US signed up to be a sponsor for NASCAR in the NASCAR Cup Series.
-Through the years, drivers for their sponsored car have included: Ernie Irvan (1999), Ken Schrader (2000–02), Elliott Sadler (2003–06), Ricky Rudd (2007), David Gilliland (2006–07), Michael McDowell, Matt Crafton, Erik Jones, David Ragan, and Kyle Busch (2008–2022, who won 2015 Sprint Cup Series Championship & 2019 Monster Energy Cup Series Championship).
-2022 would be the final year for Mars as Busch’s sponsor.
-Mars also sponsored Busch in the Xfinity Series and Craftsman Truck Series along with Busch’s team, Kyle Busch Motorsports.
-Mars sponsored the 2022 NASCAR Cup Race at Pocono, entitled the “M&M’s Fan Appreciation 400”.
+Through the years, drivers for their sponsored car have included: Ernie Irvan (1999), Ken Schrader (2000–02), Elliott Sadler (2003–06), Ricky Rudd (2007), David Gilliland (2006–07), Michael McDowell, Matt Crafton, Erik Jones, David Ragan, and Kyle Busch, 2008–2022, who won the 2015 Sprint Cup Series Championship & 2019 Monster Energy Cup Series Championship.

+2022 was the final year for Mars as Busch's sponsor.
+Mars also sponsored Busch in the Xfinity Series and Craftsman Truck Series along with Busch's team, Kyle Busch Motorsports.
+Mars sponsored the 2022 NASCAR Cup Race at Pocono, entitled the "M&M's Fan Appreciation 400".
+Five years later, in 2026, M&M's returned to NASCAR to sponsor Ty Gibbs' throwback to Busch's No. 18 car as a remembrance to Busch.

 The introduction of the blue M&M to Australia was promoted by the Australian Football League's Carlton Football Club that wore sky-blue colored guernseys in one of its matches in 1997 instead of its traditional navy blue – a color the successful and fiercely traditional club had worn since the 1870s.
 In 2010, Mars Snackfood Australia described it as the most successful promotional campaign it had ever engaged in.

 In April 2005, the company ran the "mPire" promotion to tie in with the Star Wars: Episode III – Revenge of the Sith film release.
 M&M's were offered in dark chocolate varieties (regular and Peanut) for the first time after a string of Addams Family commercials for the confection.